Scimitar-class fast training boat: Design

 While the Royal Navy abandoned the idea of large scale coastal forces in 1957, it maintained a small force of three boats, the Coastal Forces Trials and Special Service Squadron, to maintain proficiency in operations of fast patrol boats if the need arose in the future, and to act as targets for training the fleet in tactics against hostile fast patrol boats.
 The force consisted of the only two Brave-class patrol boats to be completed along with one Dark-class boat.

 In January 1969, an order was placed with Vosper Thornycroft for three fast training boats to replace the Braves and remaining Dark-class boats in the training role.
 The design chosen was a smaller derivative of the Brave-class design.

 The ships were 100 ft 0 in long between perpendiculars and about 106 ft 0 in overall, with a beam of 26 ft 8 in and a draught of 6 ft 5 in.
 The ships' hulls were of laminated wood construction.
 A transom flap was fitted to the ship's stern to improve speed and trim at high speed.
 Displacement was 80 LT normal and 102 LT deep load.
 Propulsion was by two Rolls-Royce Proteus gas turbine engines rated at a total of 8500 shp and two Foden diesel engines rated at 240 bhp arranged in a combined diesel and gas (CODAG) arrangement and driving two propeller shafts.
 This gave a maximum speed of 40 kn.
 They had a range of 425 nmi at 35 kn or 1500 nmi at 11.5 kn.
 Complement was two officers and ten ratings.

 The ships were unarmed, but were designed so that a gun or missile armament could be fitted if needed, while a third Proteus could be added for improved speed.

 Service

 The three boats were built at Vosper Thornycroft's Portchester yard from 1969 to 1971.
 Once initial teething problems associated with the settings for the transom flap were resolved, the boats met performance requirements.
 They served in the training role at Portland, with one boat (Scimitar) being sent to Hong Kong in 1979 for patrol duties, helping to intercept Vietnamese boat people and other migrants arriving by sea.
 The three boats were laid up ashore and put on the disposal list in 1981, and were later sold to Greek buyers.

+Scimitar has since been transformed in a floating restaurant, currently anchored in the port of Fano, Italy.
+It has been heavily modified and the only original part of the ship that has been preserved is the hull.